 - Check for any rips in the pillow.
 The last thing you want all the contents to come out and make a mess in the washer.
 If you find any holes do not use the machine.

 - Put the pillows into the washer.
-If you have a top-loading machine, then it’s better to wash two pillows at the time, no more, no less.
+If you have a top-loading machine, then it’s better to wash two pillows at a time, no more, no less.
 Having two pillows will balance the washer.
 If the appliance has an agitator (a large vertical spindle in the middle of the machine), then place pillows vertically on two sides of it.
 If you need to wash only one pillow, then throw in a couple of towels to make a balanced load.
 In the case of a front loading machine, you can wash one pillow without any issues.

 - If the pillow smells bad or if there any stains then you can also add washing soda.
-You can buy washing soda from Amazon or make it yourself from baking soda.

 - If the pillow has a smell of mold or mildew, then add some vinegar.
 Vinegar kills mold.

-- Some people add Lavender Essential Oils (Amazon) to the load.
+- Some people add Lavender Essential Oils to the load.
 The lavender is known for its disinfectant properties, and it’s an excellent essential oil to help you relax.
 In this case, choosing a scent-free detergent is even more critical to avoid a mixture of smells.

 - Use the delicate cycle and cold or lukewarm water.